hylang/hy/docs/whyhy.rst

 to higher-order functions: ``(sum xs)`` could be written ``(reduce + xs)``, after importing the function ``+`` from the module :hy:mod:`hy.pyops`.

-The Hy compiler works by reading Hy source code into Hy :ref:`model objects <models>` and compiling the Hy model objects into Python abstract syntax tree (:py:mod:`ast`) objects.
+The Hy compiler works by reading Hy source code into Hy :ref:`model objects
+<models>` and compiling them into Python abstract syntax tree (:py:mod:`ast`)
+objects.
 Python AST objects can then be compiled and run by Python itself, byte-compiled for faster execution later, or rendered into Python source code.
-You can even :ref:`mix Python and Hy code in the same project, or even the same file,<interop>` which can be a good way to get your feet wet in Hy.
+You can :ref:`mix Python and Hy code in the same project, or even the same file,<interop>` which can be a good way to get your feet wet in Hy.